Nimja/Wisdom/README.md

 * `prefix` - The prefix character for the bot commands - default: !
 * `bot_status` - What status the bot should be.
 Values: `online`, `idle`, `invisible`, `dnd`
 * `timeout` - int seconds - Timeout to prevent spamming/flooding.
+* `anniversary_channel_id` - string - The channel on which we announce anniversary messages!
 * `idle_channels` - array of string - Channel names (without \#) in which we do idle monitoring.
 * `idle_timeout` - int seconds - After how long the bot will say something automatically.
 Min 60 seconds.